 Sump Pump Solutions

-The sump pump is the number one way to keep floodwater from engulfing the basement.
+Our water restoration experts believe the sump pump is the number one way to keep floodwater from engulfing the basement.
 When storms hit, homeowners should take precautions and check to make sure the sump pump is fully operational.

 Sump pumps should ideally be tested once annually.
 During storm seasons, test the sump pump more frequently.
 In addition to testing the sump pump, invest in a battery-operated backup sump pump. mold